gratefulforest/OpenGOAL-Navmesh-Tools/README.md

 Features:
 - Do nothing but drag a shape to make an area monsters roam in.
-- Instant menus- take no action other than choose what you want.
+- Instant menus: Take no action other than decide what you want.
-- Instant export- all code formatted in 1 second, do nothing but CTRL-V to see your monsters in game.
+- Instant export: All code formatted in 1 second, do nothing but CTRL-V to see your monsters in game.

 Instructions:
 1. Drag the .zip file on Blender.